 Validators and the Identifiers Command

-In a typical Let's Encrypt / ACME implementation, proof of domain ownership is established using challenges such as HTTP-01 or DNSClosed The Domain Name System is a service that translates names into IP addresses.-01.
+In a typical ACME implementation using Let’s Encrypt, proof of domain ownership is established using challenges such as HTTP-01 or DNSClosed The Domain Name System is a service that translates names into IP addresses.-01.
 Keyfactor ACME supports a similar challenge mechanism and includes support for four validators:

-Tip: Configuring more than one of DNSRegexValidator, Http01ACMEValidator, and DNS01Validator at the same time can result in unexpected behavior, since the processing order and rules around how multiple DNS validators are handled can result in validators being skipped.
+Tip: Configuring more than one of DNSRegexValidator, Http01ACMEValidator, and DNS01Validator at the same time can result in unexpected behavior.
+Processing order and evaluation rules may cause one or more validators to be skipped.

 For more information on the DNS-01 and HTTP-1 challenge types, refer to the Let’s Encrypt and cert-manager documentation: